drmonroe/netherlands-relocation-notes/README.md

 ## 1.)
 Sponsorship by a Registered Company

-A company that's registered with the IND as a sponsor for highly skilled migrants (this requires the company to pay a fee of approximately 4500 Euros and meet certain criteria)
+A company that's registered with the IND as a sponsor for highly skilled migrants.
+This requires the company to pay a fee of approximately 4500 Euros and meet certain criteria.
+Many, but not all firms possess this status.

 ## 2.)
 Apply for a European Blue Card

 The European Union provides an immigration instrument known as an EU Blue Card.
-This is recognized across the Eurozone, but uniquely implemented by each member country.
+This is recognized across the Eurozone (with a few exceptions such as the UK and Sweden), but uniquely implemented by each member country.

 Note that it's best for the Blue Card application to be submitted a few months prior to the applicant's arrival to shorten the wait time once she or he is in-country.